 Kolkata which is known by many names such as the city of joy, city of palaces, and the city of processions is definitely a great place to witness the exotic Indian culture in its full bloom.
-It is situated at an approximate distance of 1,532, 2,177, and 1,428 km from Delhi, Bengaluru and Mumbai respectively.
+It is situated at an approximate distance of 1,532, 2,177, and 1,428 km from Delhi, Bengaluru, and Mumbai respectively.
 Here is how you can travel to Kolkata via the below-mentioned transport facilities.

-By Road.
 Kolkata has fairly well-connected roadways.
 You can plan on booking an interstate or private bus, hire a cab or you can ride here via your own car or bike as well if it suits you.